choonkeat/choonkeat.github.io/_posts/2020-08-26-make-bugs-into-type-errors.md

 A very common bug here is: we've forgotten to set the loading status before firing off `getThing`.
 And even after we fix _that_, we might realise days later that we've forgotten to unset the loading state upon getting an error.
 Whack-a-mole.
 As the number of APIs grow, and changes happen over time, preventing such bugs will only become harder and harder.

-Is constant vigilance our only protection?
+Is our constant vigilance the only protection?

 <img width="294" alt="Screenshot 2020-08-26 at 10 34 10 PM" src="https://user-images.githubusercontent.com/473/91317369-8cdfd980-e7ec-11ea-8668-96d959898f17.png">